UsernameFodder/pmdsky-debug/docs/using-debug-info.md

    ![ImportSymbolsScript.py](images/ghidra-import-symbols-script.png)

 4. When you run the script, it will open a file picker window.
-Run the import script on each of the `.ghidra` files in the `pmdsky-debug` archive (pick the version subdirectory that matches your ROM) that correspond to a binary you've loaded into the Ghidra program.
+Run the import script on each of the `.ghidra` files in the `pmdsky-debug` archive that correspond to a binary you've loaded into the Ghidra program (pick the version subdirectory that matches your ROM). **Do _not_ blanket-load every single file**, as this will cause incorrect symbols to be applied (due to [overlays](overlays.md)), which is difficult to correct later.

    Alternatively, you can concatenate the contents of all the relevant `.ghidra` files into a single, combined `.ghidra` file and just run the import script once on that file.
 For example, a combined `.ghidra` file for a North American ROM might look like this:

    ![Example Ghidra symbol table](images/ghidra-symbol-file.png)